tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 ```

 When using UMD, you can access the members of these modules using global
-constants that start with the name `TinyBase`.
+constants that start with the name TinyBase.
 For example:

 ```js yolo
 const {createStore} = TinyBase;